andrew-vant/retropass/README.md

 impossible to add support for a game without simultaneously documenting most of its password structure.

+### Status

+Still beta.
+CLI and API details are subject to change.

 ## Installation

 1. Install Python 3.6 or above.